suffolklibraries/lgc/content/collections/events/verse-converse-flf.md

     content:
       -
         type: text
-        text: 'There is a carpark outside of the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are bus stops that are a five to ten minute walk from the venue.'
+        text: 'There is a carpark outside of the venue and there are bus stops that are a five to ten minute walk from the venue.'
   -
     type: heading
     attrs: